-We compared surface brightness profiles with JFK92, JFK95a, and Jedrzejewski (1987).
-The plots of vs. are shown in Figure -.
+We compared surface brightness profiles with JFK92, JFK95a,

 The comparisons with Jedrzejewski (1987) shows problems with the sky determination.
 This has been seen in other studies that has compared with Jedrzejewski, e.g. JFK95a.